-Wisconsin Governor's Powers Restored After Restricted By Lame-Duck
+Judge Restores Wisconsin Governor's Powers, Strikes Down GOP Laws

 "For decades the Legislature has used extraordinary sessions that have been widely supported by members of both parties," they said.
 "Today's ruling only creates chaos and will surely raise questions about items passed during previous extraordinary sessions."

-The lawsuit was brought by a coalition of plaintiffs that includes the League of Women Voters of Wisconsin, Disability Rights Wisconsin, Inc. and Black Leaders Organizing for Communities.
+The lawsuit was brought by a coalition of plaintiffs that includes the League of Women Voters of Wisconsin, Disability Rights Wisconsin and Black Leaders Organizing for Communities.

 A federal judge ruled against Republicans in January, blocking laws that were passed in the lame-duck session that limited early voting.